Negligible1/gameEngine/README.txt

 Not tested on lab computer

 Gameplay:
-Use WASD for movement player characters
+Use WASD for movement of player character
-Avoid obstacles (asteroids)
+Avoid obstacles (asteroids) they cause death
-"Death" will cause a respawn timer
+"Death" will cause a respawn timer to countdown, after which you will be temporarily invulnerable